 He also purchased numerous slaves, and then freed them, often giving them land.
-Children Sarah Doram Faulkner (owner and operator of a rock quarry in 1898), Gibson (or Gibeon) Doram, Thomas Anderson Doram (a respected farmer), Joshua Doram (1st Sgt, 114th USCI), and Robert Cassius Clay Doram (a buffalo soldier) were also prominent in Danville858.
+Children Sarah Doram Faulkner (owner and operator of a rock quarry in 1898), Gibson (or Gibeon) Doram, Thomas Anderson Doram (a respected farmer), Joshua Doram (1st Sgt, 114th USCI), and Robert Cassius Clay Doram (a buffalo soldier) were also prominent in Danville862.

 Diademia (Taylor) Doram, born Harrodsburg 1810, died Danville 1883, wife of Dennis Doram Jr; her father, Gibson Taylor, a freeman, bought his wife and children from Moses O Bledsoe of St Louis, MO.
-At her death, her daughter, Sarah Doram Faulkner, purchased the Doram land in downtown Danville, at Main and Second St859.
+At her death, her daughter, Sarah Doram Faulkner, purchased the Doram land in downtown Danville, at Main and Second St863.

-Gibeon (aka Gill J, Gibeon James or Gibson) J Doram, son of Dennis and Diademia (Taylor) Doram, one of Danville's leading businessmen, delegate to the Kentucky Republican Convention, 1871, 860 owned a bakery and confectionary after the Civil War which was patronized by both whites and Blacks.
-861 He was born in Danville about 1833, and is listed as a rope spinner in 1860, a retail grocer in 1880 and a gardener in 1910.
-On 21 Dec 1853 he married
+Gibeon (aka Gill J, Gibeon James or Gibson) J Doram, son of Dennis and Diademia (Taylor) Doram, one of Danville's leading businessmen, delegate to the Kentucky Republican Convention, 1871,864 owned a bakery and confectionary after the Civil War which was patronized by both whites and Blacks.
+865 He was born in Danville about 1833, and is listed as a rope spinner in 1860, a retail grocer in 1880 and a gardener in 1910.
+On 21 Dec 1853, he married Ann Jane Rowe, born about 1836.

-Collections of the Kentucky Historical Society

-Accession Number 2000.29.1

-(Dennis Doram) & 2 (Diademia Doram)

-29.25" H x 23" W x 0.75" D
+Collections of the Kentucky Historical Society .
+Accession Number 2000.29.1 (Dennis Doram) & 2 (Diademia Doram) • 29.25" H x 23" W x 0.75" D